MichelVGameMaker/YY_LIB/README.md

 ### Features
 It allows to modify rooms, in particular by creating layers and populating them with instances or tiles.
-It also allows to modify object, in particular by creating properties (=variables from [Variables Definitions] section of Objects Editor).
+It also allows to modify objects, in particular by creating properties (properties=variables from the [Variables Definitions] section of Objects Editor).
-I tried to keep the syntax close to what you would use in GML so that you can, for example, create an instance in your room file with instance_create().
+I tried to keep the syntax close to what you would use in GML so that you can, for example, create an instance in your room file with instance_create(x, y, layer, object).
-There is a basic demo with two example of how to parse a room at runtime in room .yy file.
+There is a basic demo with two examples of how to parse a room content at runtime in a room .yy file.
 The first showcases serializing instances created at runtime.
 The second showcases serializing tiles that you have created at runtime.
 I have another example allowing to import the full configuration for entities from a LDtk file, but it is not documented.

 ### License